 Instructions: Take the washcloth, submerse it in the very warm water, wring it out, and then place it on the perineum with firm support while baby is crowning.

 I’ve seen this done in the hospital once and it was the OB’s idea (awesome!).
 He asked the nurse to grab a basin, fill it with warm water and get a stack of washcloths.
 It took about 2 minutes to setup and mom was so grateful for the extra support.

 Ginger Compresses for Pushing

 Using warm compresses to support the perineum is standard protocol at out of hospital births.
-At homebirths you will often find a crock-pot filled with warm water (with a few pieces ginger in it) simmering, in preparation for the pushing stage.
+At homebirths you will often find a crock-pot filled with warm water and ginger simmering, in preparation for the pushing stage.
 Ginger helps reduce inflammation and smells great too!

 TIP: Make sure the water isn’t hot.
 Once it reaches the desired temperature keep the crockpot on the warm setting.
 If it’s burning your hands when wringing out the washcloths, it’s too hot for mom’s perineum.

 BONUS TIP: Keep a stack of washcloths handy.
 If a washcloth becomes soiled, you’ll have a fresh one right there.
 5-10 washcloths will be plenty.